 At the end of the interview, Leroy asked me if I would write his memoir.
 He said he felt so comfortable talking to me and always wanted to document his life and career.
 The little voice in my head said, "How many times have you said no to your children and grandchildren?
 Just say no. It's too much work."
 And yet I heard the words slip out of my mouth as if in a stranger's voice, "It would be an honor."

 In order to keep his stories alive, I have decided to post them here.
 People who knew Leroy Cooper or fans of Ray Charles and his 5 piece band which turned into a full orchestra might like to learn more about him.
 A lot of this information is personal and some about the changes in the changes in this country in regard to civil rights which my generation fought so hard to change.
 I am also including interviews I did with many musicians who played with Ray Charles and knew Leroy from those years.
 Little by little, I want his memories to trickle out so that he is not forgotten.

-Click the links below to view the stories that have been posted so far and check back for those that will continue to be added.
+Click the links below to read the stories so far and leave a comment to encourage more chapters to be added.